Medical Management

 • Increases in serum potassium of up to 0.5mmol/L can be expected with ACEi or ARB use.

-• ACEi or ARBs can safely be prescribed at all stages of CKD and should not be deliberately avoided with reduced eGFR.
+• ACEi or ARBs can safely be prescribed at all categories of CKD and should not be deliberately avoided with reduced eGFR.

 • Assess for baseline cough, if bothersome cough with ACEi consider switching to ARB.